 I’m going to start this out with saying I’m frugal.
 I try to be a good steward of my finances.
 Buying things to basically just throw them away, drives me crazy.
 Every time I toss a paper towel, my heart and wallet cry a little.
-I’ve finally decided enough is enough and started my journey to a paper free kitchen.

 6 Steps To A Paper Free Kitchen

 1. Identify your paper sources.
 Walk through your kitchen with your notepad in hand and make a list.
 Where are your paper sources?
 In my kitchen I found: paper napkins, paper plates, disinfectant wipes, paper plates, coffee filters, paper towels, k-cups and dryer sheets (my washer & dryer are in my kitchen).

 2. Decided what you’re willing to swap.
 Do you (or your spouse/roommate, etc.) have a thing with disinfectant wipes?
 I personally can’t stand them, the smell gives me a headache.
 Hubby, on the other hand, used to think they were the best invention since sliced bread.
 It’s taken a little prodding and a lot of patience to get them out of my house.
 Swapping out dryer sheets was another thing, yes, they can make your clothes smell good but there are reports that claim dryer sheets are really harmful.
 There are also reports that this is totally false.
 I prefer to err in the side of caution.
 As always, in all things, do your own research and make the best judgement for you and your family.